 Recurrent Urinary Tract Infections and Related Conditions

-- changes in appearance or smell of urine
+- changes in the look or smell of pee

 - loss of appetite